syncfusion-content/winui-docs/winui/TreeGrid/Selection.md

 # Selection in WinUI TreeGrid

-SfTreeGrid allows you select one or more rows.
+SfTreeGrid allows you to select one or more rows.

 ## Current cell navigation